raskell-io/raskell.io/content/articles/all-beginning-is-haskell.md

 - Haskell's sophisticated type system can catch many errors at compile time, reducing the potential for bugs.
 This can lead to more robust and maintainable code.
 - Haskell's focus on purity and immutability can lead to more elegant and concise code that is easier to reason about and test.
 - Haskell is a powerful tool for data analysis, machine learning, and other computational tasks that involve complex algorithms and mathematical models.
-- Haskell is used in industry by companies like Facebook, Google, and Standard Chartered Bank.
-Learning Haskell can therefore enhance your employability and give you access to interesting job opportunities.
 - Haskell has a small but passionate community of developers who are constantly pushing the boundaries of what is possible with functional programming.
-This community can provide a valuable source of support and inspiration as you learn and grow as a programmer.

 ## Conclusion